-To help WordPress users take advantage of all that Google offers, many WordPress developers have created plugins and solutions that allow WordPress to integrate with Google’s tools and applications.
+To help you take advantage of all that Google has to offer, many WordPress developers have created plugins and solutions that allow WordPress to integrate seamlessly with Google services.

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

-Before you begin, we recommend familiarizing yourself with the following modules:
+Before you begin this module, we recommend that you go through the following training modules:

 - WordPress Installation Tutorials